Listening & Feedback:

 Q: How is your approach informed by evidence and the voices of those you’re serving?
 How is it informed by evidence?

-Q: Please describe how voices of historically excluded groups and/or individuals with lived experience are sought out and reflected in program decision making.
+Q: Please explain how the people you serve are involved in the work of your organization and/or how client feedback is collected and incorporated.
+How are voices of historically excluded groups and/or individuals with lived experience sought out and reflected in your organization’s decision making?

 Q: How do you incorporate feedback from those impacted by this project? (i.e. How do you listen to the voices of those you impact?
 How do you engage with the people you seek to serve, help or impact?)